developmentseed/mursst-icechunk-updater/README.md

 # Create a subscription for the queue to receive notifications about new collection granules
 python ./subscribe.py
 ```

+## Looking up your subscription in CMR

+1. Get a bearer token from https://urs.earthdata.nasa.gov/users/aimeeb/user_tokens
+2. Use the bearer token in an Authorization header when making a request to https://cmr.earthdata.nasa.gov/search/subscriptions
+3. Use the bearer token to make a request to the URL wrapped in the `<location>` tag in the response from (2).

+Note also that the `name` of the subscription will be `<SUBSCRIBER_ID>-<COLLECTION_CONCEPT_ID>-subscription` using the values set in config.py.

 ## Deploying the lambda for processing notifications